 Relaxation is a result of meditation.
 You can achieve relaxation in other ways as well, such as taking a hot bath, watching a movie, getting a massage, etc. But unlike relaxation, meditation is an active process where you are fully aware of what your awareness is doing, and attempts to transcend the thought process — whereas relaxation still engages your thought process.

-A: No, you do not need a meditation teacher, although some find it helpful to have one just to get started.
-A teacher can be a valuable aid in learning certain meditation techniques and making sure it’s practiced correctly.
-Learning with a group of people, i.e. a meditation class, allows you to experience the benefits of meditation as a collective group.
+Learning from an expert can be a valuable aid in learning certain meditation techniques and making sure it’s practiced correctly.
+And when you do it with a group of like-minded people, like the tribe at Mindvalley, you get to experience the benefits of meditation as a collective group.